 EASA Differences training for other variants of the TMG

 Class rating for touring motor-gliders - TMG allows the holder to fly on the specific variant (so-called as "the type") on which the EASA TMG license skill test (LST) has been successfully passed on.

-To fly as an pilot in command (PIC) on the another variant (so-called "type") of the same class - in this case the single-engine piston (land) the additional EASA flight training is neccessary.
-This Approved EASA differences training.
-For example, if your skill test was performed on the Let L-13SW Vivat and you wish to fly on the Stremme S-10.
-In this case, the required additional training (differences training), so called.
-"Transition to another variant of the same class."
+To fly as an pilot in command (PIC) on the another variant (so-called "type") of the same class - in this case the single-engine piston (land) the additional EASA flight training is necessary.
+This approves EASA differences training.
+For example, your skill test was performed on the Let L-13SW Vivat and you wish to fly on the Stremme S-10.
+In this case, the required additional training (differences training), is so called "Transition to another variant of the same class."

 EASA differences training is always required unless the applicant on that variant has flown for more than two years, as directed by the paragraph FCL.710(b) by Part-FCL Regulation (EC) 1178/2011.